 What happens if a US president is impeached?

 If the Senate votes to remove the President from office after an impeachment trial, the Vice President then takes their place in the Oval Office.

 How many US presidents have been impeached?

-There have only been two presidents impeached in American history: President Andrew Johnson and President Bill Clinton.
-Both were acquitted by the Senate.
+There have only been three presidents impeached in American history: President Andrew Johnson, President Bill Clinton, and President Donald Trump.
+Johnson and Clinton were acquitted by the Senate.
+Trump has yet to face a trial.
 Articles of impeachment were crafted for President Richard Nixon but he resigned before they were filed.